firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html

-Domain
-Billing and Pricing
- # question 21
-Skipped
-A start-up would like to quickly deploy a popular technology on AWS.
+ # question 21 A start-up would like to quickly deploy a popular technology on AWS.
 As a Cloud Practitioner, which AWS tool would you use for this task?

-Correct answer
-AWS Partner Solutions (formerly Quick Starts)
+1. AWS Partner Solutions (formerly Quick Starts)

-AWS Whitepapers
+2. AWS Whitepapers

-AWS Forums
+3. AWS Forums

-AWS CodeDeploy
+4. AWS CodeDeploy

 Overall explanation
-Correct option:
+### Correct option: 1

 AWS Partner Solutions (formerly Quick Starts)